South Sound Area U Pick Blueberry Farms

 I have only personally been to Charlotte’s, but all of these have been recommended by readers. *We do encourage you to use the provided links before going to any of these to confirm openings.
 These are small farms and may close unexpectedly.
 Have fun!

 Rusty Plow – Enumclaw Several readers have recommended this spot (see the comments).
 Open select dates.
 See this page for their safety updates and options.

 Four Elements Farm-Puyallup Offers organic, u pick blueberries in addition to other tasty things.
 Mid July opening planned with special safety updates.
 Was not open as of July 12 but they suggest keeping up with their fb page.

 Eatonville Nursery-Eatonville A reader last year said this spot offered blueberry picking (see the comments).
 Their fb page says u pick will open when the berries are right.

 Note that I have only included South Sound area spots, and I have only included those that offer u-pick.
-For more options, check Puget Sound Fresh, If you do know of an area u pick blueberry farm that I missed, leave a comment!
+For more options, check Puget Sound Fresh, If you do know of an area u pick blueberry farm that I missed, leave a comment.

 Tips for Blueberry Picking